 - One for any wrapping paper you’d reuse, either to wrap gifts or for other purposes (arts and crafts, holiday decor, etc).

 - A second for wrapping paper that has no glitter or foil in it, and appears to be pure paper (versus a paper and plastic, or paper and foil composite).
 These are the ones that are typically recyclable.

 - A third for paper with metallic elements to it or is extremely shiny.

-Please do not blindly throw it in the blue bin hoping for the best!
-If your local facility doesn’t accept gift wrap, doing this will contaminate the waste stream and add an unnecessary burden to the hard workers who are sorting waste.
 Be sure to remove bows, ribbons and excessive tape from wrapping paper before it is recycled.
 See more about ribbons and bows below!

-What to look for and buy if you want to avoid gift wrap: We recommend avoiding traditional gift wrap!
-Borrow the Japanese tradition of Furoshiki of wrapping gifts in gorgeous multi-functional cloths.
+Instead, borrow the Japanese tradition of Furoshiki of wrapping gifts in gorgeous multi-functional cloths.
 Or use scarves that actually double as gifts!
 Or find decorative reusable bags- sometimes even a reusable paper shopping bag is nice enough to do the trick with some nice tissue paper.

 How to recycle gift bags: Similar to gift wrap, we recommend separating any gift bags you receive into three piles.

 - Gift bags you can reuse, either as gift bags or for other purposes.
 We’ve found that the majority of gift bags actually fall into this category!

 - Gift bags that are made entirely with paper

 - Gift bags you likely can’t reuse and that have plastic or metallic additions to it